omar-ashraf1488/Data-Python/README.md

 </details>

 ## <a name="about_the_project"></a>About The Projects
-These projects were made to learn how to import, clean, manipulate, and visualize data with python and work with datasets to learn the the statistical and machine learning techniques.
+These projects were made to learn how to import, clean, manipulate, and visualize data with python and work with datasets to learn the statistical and machine learning techniques.

 ### <a name="the_projects"></a>The projects
 * Do Left-handed People Really Die Young